GilMich/Pokedex-Project/README.md

 Copy code
 ./pokedex
 # Features
-Create Pokémon: allocate space, Allows users to create a new Pokémon with attributes such as name, type, HP, attack, defense, speed, special attack, and special defense.
+ץCreate Pokémon: allocate space, Allows users to create a new Pokémon with attributes such as name, type, HP, attack, defense, speed, special attack, and special defense.

-Print Pokémon: Prints the details of a Pokémon to the console.
+ץPrint Pokémon: Prints the details of a Pokémon to the console.

-Add another Pokemon to the list of 'effective against me' current Pokemon
+ץAdd another Pokemon to the list of 'effective against me' current Pokemon.

-Delete Pokemon: Delete the Pokemon and deallocates the pokemon space.
+ץDelete Pokemon: Delete the Pokemon and deallocates the pokemon space.